 Healthcare Reform 101

-Anesthesiologist Assistants must first complete a four-year college degree, with course work in general and organic chemistry, advanced college math, general and advanced biology, and physics.
+To become an anesthesiologist assistant, you must first complete a four-year college degree, taking a pre-medical curriculum with course work in general and organic chemistry; advanced college math, including calculus; and general and advanced biology and physics.

-The two-year, master’s level Anesthesiology Assistant training program focuses on course work that enhances basic science knowledge in physiology, pharmacology, anatomy, and biochemistry with special emphasis on the cardiovascular, respiratory, renal, nervous, and neuromuscular systems.
+The two-year program focuses on course work that enhances basic science knowledge in physiology, pharmacology, anatomy and biochemistry with special emphasis on the cardiovascular, respiratory, renal, nervous and neuromuscular systems.

-A solid grasp of safety protocols and effective communication skills are also essential to help the Anesthesiology Assistant excel as part of the treatment team.
+A solid grasp of safety protocols and effective communication skills are also essential to help the anesthesiologist assistant excel as part of the treatment team.

 Search for funding opportunities related to this career